mohamedsaif/IoT-Hub-Gateway/README.md

 Specific instructions are specified in each project in a bash script named [deployment-cmds.sh].
 Follow these instructions to push each service container to Azure Container Registry and deploy then each service to AKS

 # Testing
-In order to test the functionality of the server, you can use something simple as [Postman].
+In order to test the functionality of the server, you can use something as simple as [Postman].
 Included in the project a Postman template that can be imported for sample requests to target the deployment.